anandaramr/tasks-cli/README.md

 Usage: tasks [options]

 Options:
   -V, --version       output the version number
   -a, --all           List all tasks
   -t, --todo          List all incomplete tasks
-  -n, --new <NAME>   Create new task
+  -H, --head [limit]  Display a subset of tasks retrieved -c, --count         Display the number of tasks retrieved -n, --new <NAME>    Create new task
   -d, --done <ID>     Mark task as completed
   -u, --undo <ID>     Mark task as incomplete
   -D, --delete <ID>   Delete a task
   -C, --clear         Delete all tasks
   -h, --help          display help for command
 ```